inbrainz/cerebro/topics/general.md

 > Contributor: Anna Cejudo

-> Extract: I was born in Barcelona, Spain, but I&#039;m from everywhere.
+> Extract: I was born in Barcelona, Spain.

 ### Knowledge Unit: [Where do you live ](../knowledge_units/general/where-do-you-live.md)